-Kinship policies and procedures will be available to professionals through the Cambridgeshire Intranet, the Cambridgeshire County Council website and will be cross-referenced to the web site for the Local Safeguarding Children Board.
-The kinship procedures will include those that relate to children placed with a host family by a language school.
+Kinship/Connected persons policies and procedures will be available to professionals through the Cambridgeshire and Peterborough Intranet, the Cambridgeshire County Council and Peterborough City Council website and will be cross-referenced to the web site for the Local Safeguarding Partnership Board.

-- The Kinship Care Team Manager will be responsible for the development of the awareness campaign and promoting good practice in relation to private fostering within Cambridgeshire;
+- The Fostering Recruitment and Assessment Team Manager and the communication manager will be responsible for the development of the awareness campaign and promoting good practice in relation to Private Fostering within Cambridgeshire and Peterborough;

-- All the known language schools have received information about the notification requirements;
+- All the known language schools, boarding school or other schools who takes international students will receive information about the notification requirements;

-Notifications by language schools of privately fostered children will be recorded, monitored and compared to previous notifications by the Kinship Care Team Manager, to establish the effectiveness of the awareness-raising campaign.
+Notifications by language schools, boarding school or other school who takes international students of privately fostered children will be recorded, monitored and compared to previous notifications by the Fostering Recruitment and Assessment Team Manager, to establish the effectiveness of the awareness-raising campaign.

-- Training will be provided for area childcare social workers in relation to private fostering including children placed with host families;
+- Training will be provided for safeguarding social workers in relation to Private Fostering including children placed with host families;

 - Training will also be provided for other professionals;

-- Specific training will be provided for language schools as part of the multi agency training commitment to ensure they are aware of the notification requirements, the assessment process and ongoing monitoring and support requirements.
+- Specific training will be provided for language schools, boarding school or other school who takes international students as part of the multi-agency training commitment to ensure they are aware of the notification requirements, the assessment process and ongoing monitoring and support requirements.

 Updated March 2022